-Watch the complete video on the basics of charting system –
+Watch the complete video on the basics of the charting system –

 The live demo is shared in part -2.
 Click the link shared below to access the post.
-Remember, practice makes the human perfect!
+Remember, practice makes humans perfect!

 That’s about the basic understanding of the charting system.
 In the next post, I will take you through the live demo of tradingview charts and explain step-by-step, how you can build your own technical analysis from scratch.
 Do watch my section on cryptocurrency and remember to subscribe to the newsletter.
 Happy investing.

 Paras is a blockchain writer & video creator at Katoch Tubes.
 In his free time, he loves watching space exploration documentaries & Hollywood movies.